Shoestring (TV series): Novels

 Two novels were published to tie-in with the series.
 Both were written by Paul Ableman.
 The first, simply titled Shoestring (1979) was an extended adaptation of the first episode.
 The first part of the novel gives details of Eddie's breakdown, treatment, and becoming a detective.
 This was followed by Shoestring's Finest Hour (1980).
 This was an original novel, not based on an episode, in which Eddie finds himself a suspect in a murder, and has to discover the real culprit.

 Proposed film

-In 1980 the Rank Organisation announced it would make a feature film version, but soon after they decided to cut back on all film production and no movie was made of Shoestring.
+In 1980, The Rank Organisation announced it would make a feature film version, but soon after, they decided to cut back on all cinema production and no film was produced.